-To help you keep track of what foods baby liked and foods baby didn’t, I created this fun printable.
-Get your free copy sent directly to your email, just fill in the details below.
+To help keep track of what foods baby liked and foods baby didn't, our graphic design experts created this fun printable just for you.

 When it comes to introducing baby food, it is important to know your food.
 In particular, know which food stains, which food causes constipation, and which food makes baby go #2.